 This is tantamount to saying that Job did not know any better when he referred to these mythical creatures.
-This view totally misses the point of the Lord's entire discourse in Job 38-41 where He states that He is God.
+This view completely overlooks the central point of the LORD's entire discourse in Job 38-41, where He asserts His divine nature.
 Job was left dumbfounded because he knew better than to believe these silly superstitions (cf. Job 40:4, 5; 42:6).
-Similarly, that Job did not believe in the Leviathan sun swallowing myth is evident in his monotheistic rejections of the mythological understanding of the sun (Job 31:26-28).
+Similarly, Job's rejection of the Leviathan sun swallowing myth is evident in his monotheistic stance against the mythological understanding of the sun (Job 31:26-28).
 Job also acknowledges that it is God alone who commands the sun not to shine (Job 9:7a).